mabelvj/doc.scrapinghub.com/api/activity.rst

 ============

 Scrapinghub keeps track of certain project events such as when spiders are run or new spiders are deployed.
-This activity log can be accessed in :doc:`../dash` by clicking on **Activity** in the left sidebar, or programmatically through the API described below.
+This activity log can be accessed in the dashboard by clicking on **Activity** in the left sidebar, or programmatically through the API described below.